codabl/codabl-python/docs/LanguageApi.md

 # create an instance of the API class
 api_instance = brainrex.LanguageApi(brainrex.ApiClient(configuration))
-text = brainrex.Text4() # Text4 | String of text to be analyze for investor sentiment.
+text = brainrex.Text() # Text | String of text to be analyze for investor sentiment.

 try:
     # Sentiment analysis score using a model trained for buy signals.